 The last two years have been full of talk about how companies have become “comfortable with being uncomfortable” around discussions on social issues that are often the source of division and animosity across various groups.

-More often than not, those conversations tend to be a bit one-sided if not executed in a way that invites opposing points of view and creates an environment of inclusivity.
-The discussion is a key element because, as is often noted by DEI experts, if they’re not involved in the discussion, they’re probably not listening either.
+Those conversations tend to be a bit one-sided if not executed in a way that invites opposing points of view and creates an environment of inclusivity.
+The framing of it as discussion is a key element because, as is often noted by DEI experts, if people are not involved in the discussion, they’re probably not listening either.

 To shape programs that resonate and inspire change, companies need to focus on constructive dialogue that challenges preconceived notions people may have about not only DEI but society itself.
 For some of the people who will be present in your trainings, basic facts such as the existence of systemic racism or the commonality of microaggressions will be misunderstood.
 The only way to change perceptions is through explorative and educational dialogue.